FREQUENTLY ASKED QUESTIONS

 6. Do I get training with my ultrasonic system purchase?

 Up to 1 hour of onboarding video call with an installation specialist is included with all purchased, leased, and rented systems, to help users maximize their product’s benefits.
 During this one hour we provide an overview of all system components and guidance on proper operation and maintenance for your sonicator.
 To schedule your post-purchase setup call, please visit our Customer Support Portal.
+We also offer training for additional users that may not have had a chance to receive the onboarding support session.
+To request pricing and schedule a training/retraining session for additional staff members, please fill our the General Inquiry form.